mehulagg/gitlab_test/doc/administration/read_only.md

         -h /var/opt/gitlab/postgresql gitlabhq_production
     ```

-1.  create the read-only user.
+1. Create the read-only user.
 Note that the password is set to `mypassword`

     ```sql
     -- NOTE: Use the password defined earlier